anhinga/synapses/regularization.md

     time.sleep(10) # YOU MIGHT WANT TO CHANGE THIS NUMBER OR REMOVE THIS LINE
 ```

+---

+Let's proceed to the actual experimental runs:

 [...]

 The first experimental notebook confirmes the conjecture stated in that issue: